1. Governing policy

 4. Review of the outcome

-Students have the right to appeal a decision to grant advanced standing, on the basis that the decision was inconsistent with the rules outlined in these procedures, in accordance with the Complaints and Appeals Policy and the Complaints and Appeals Procedures.
+Students have the right to lodge a complaint against a decision to grant advanced standing, on the basis that the decision was inconsistent with the rules outlined in these procedures, in accordance with the Complaints and Appeals Policy and the Complaints and Appeals Procedures.

 The student management system is updated with the outcome of the advanced standing application.